VinceCabs/GAUnit/docs/command.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 ``--filter``, ``-f``
-    list of events parameters you want to extract, seperated by a space (other params are filtered out).
-Example: ``--filter a b c``
+    List of events parameters you want to extract, separated by a space character (``--filter a b c``).
+    Other parameters are filtered out.

 Examples
 ^^^^^^^^^^^^^^